ironhack-labs/lab-jquery-ten-seconds-math-game/README.md

 ![Timer pic](https://i.imgur.com/m4W8PRi.png)

-**Success** The clock will start when the user answers the first question correctly.
+**The clock will start when the user answers the first question correctly.**

 ### That is correct!